-In Peru, the Company operates the Corihuarmi Gold Mine and is advancing the Ollachea Gold Project, the Company's flagship project, towards production.
+The Company operates the Corihuarmi Gold Mine and is advancing the Ollachea Gold Project, the Company's flagship project, towards production.
+Both properties are located in Peru.
 At Ollachea, the Company has completed a post-definitive feasibility study ("DFS") optimization and received the Environmental and Social Impact Assessment ("ESIA") and the Construction Permit from the Peruvian authorities.
-The Company is currently working towards financing the Ollachea Gold Project.
+Subsequent to 31 December 2014, the Company announced that it had secured a \$70 million bridge loan from a Peruvian state-owned development and promotion bank.
+The loan is expected to be the first component of a senior debt facility of up to \$240 million, and this initial component is being used to repay existing debt, including the \$30 million Macquarie Bank debt facility and the remaining Ollachea property payment due to Rio Tinto, and to advance many aspects of the project's development needed to commence major site construction.
+Additional detail on the bridge loan is provided below under the section entitled, "Ollachea Project, Peru - Development".
 The Company also has a number of other gold exploration prospects in Peru.

 In Argentina, the Company had a 51% equity stake in Minera IRL Patagonia S.A. ("Minera IRL Patagonia").
-Minera IRL Patagonia had a completed DFS, approval of its Environmental Impact Assessment ("EIA"), been granted a development permit for the Don Nicolás Gold Project in Santa Cruz Province, arranged project financing and had commenced construction.
-In July 2014, the Company announced that it had sold its remaining equity stake in Minera IRL Patagonia to one of its joint venture partners for total proceeds of \$11.5 million.
+Minera IRL Patagonia had a completed DFS, received approval of its Environmental Impact Assessment ("EIA"), been granted a development permit for the Don Nicolás Gold Project in Santa Cruz Province, arranged project financing and had commenced construction.
+In July 2014, the Company sold its remaining equity stake in Minera IRL Patagonia to a joint venture partners for which it has received proceeds of \$10 million.